9 Lesser-Known Classic Retro Maze Games

 Pac-Man (1980) - Simply put one of the greatest video games of all time.
 Made to appeal to both men and women at a time when many games were directed at males (with war and sports themes).
 You know the gameplay, so no need to describe it, but the game is significant historically for many reasons: The first video game with power-ups; the first successfully licensed game; the first game with cutscenes; the first game with a widely recognizable character to become a mascot.

 Rally-X (1980) - A formula one racing game that takes place on a large scrolling maze (it scrolls in 4 directions) while you are being chased by evil red cars.
 The goal is to collect 10 yellow flags per level while avoiding the red cars, and boulders placed in your way.
-Historically significant for having a bonus round, believed to be the first while slso one of the first games to feature continuous background music.
+Historically significant for having a bonus round, believed to be the first while also one of the first games to feature continuous background music.

 Lady Bug (1981) - Gameplay was based on Pac-Man with the significant upgrade being the use of gates which when crossed would change the layout of the maze.
 Instead of ghosts you need to avoid one of 8 different types of insects and instead of dots you eat flowers, letters and hearts.
+As someone who designs maze puzzles, the use of gates to change the maze is very interesting: check out how they are used in the gameplay video.

 Ms. Pac-Man (1981) - This sequel to Pac-Man is considered by many the best version of the game because of a few tweaks to the gameplay - 4 different mazes, multiple warp tunnels on some levels, and fruits that move and appear differently.
 Argue amongst yourselves.
+Having played both I vote for this version.
+For many reasons that you can argue amongst yourselves, Ms. Pac Man is not considered the first playable female video game protagonist.
+Most consider Billie Sue from the arcade game Wabbit (1982) as having that title.
+What do you think ?
+Should our female dot eating puck be considered ?

 First-person maze games